petrsynek/MLPipeline/readme.md

 + implement basic tests
 + implement generic graph tests (integration tests)

+### To do (/nice to have):

+- exceptions fired when looking if all keys are present should be more specific
+  - implement in is_subset_of to return missing keys
+  - fix in calls
+- for failed fake run print list of module:missing input
+- clear the pipeline tasks that do not lead to desired output (backtrack from outputs to the inputs)
+- implement task execution canceling, expiration, restart (async tasks running in the loop are accessible trough asyncio.Task.all_tasks())
+- more thorough testing
+- pipeline for integration tests is designed to converge, maybe add complex failing pipeline?

 ### Assignment Q/A:

 - Inputs are defined in one place of assignment as list of strings while at same time being dict of strings (e.g. from command line, different outputs to **specific** output names)
-- Pipeline definition of input yaml in project assignment is crap.
+- Pipeline definition of input yaml in project assignment is not well-made.
 Everything is list, even if it is obviously dict.
 Implementation of code which mends this, cost me seconds of my life which won't come back.
-I almost dropped this fun project, because you know... who does this?
-- I used 3rd party library which is yaml for yaml parsing, I am not going to reinvent the wheel.
+- I used (against the rules) 3rd party library which is yaml for yaml parsing.
+I am not going to reinvent the wheel.
 - Making my own pipeline was fun, but you know that it is bad idea, don't you?
-There are like a bazillion of project which, if not perfectly fitting, you can fork.
+There are like a bazillion of project which, if not perfectly fitting, you can fork it and modify.